-Candidates may campaign online via Facebook, Twitter, and Instagram.
-Other social media platforms may be considered upon request to the CRO.
+Candidates may campaign online via Facebook, Snapchat and Instagram.
+Other social media platforms will not be considered for campaigning.
 Online campaign forums must be universally accessible to all members of the Students' Union.

 Candidates must provide the names of all accounts they intend to use during the campaign, prior to the commencement of the campaign period.
 Failure to do so will result in the candidate being barred from participating in online campaigning.
 Candidates are responsible for the content of their online campaign, including posts by others.
-All efforts must be made to ensure that the candidates' online presences fully adheres to the Electoral Policy
+All efforts must be made to ensure that the candidates' online presences fully adheres to the Electoral Policy.